oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab2-configure-database/configure-database.md

 ## Task 4: Enable REST API

-1. Right click on the table name and select REST in the pop up menu then Enable.
+1. Right-click on the table name and select REST in the popup menu then Enable.

 ![Enable REST](images/enable-rest-endpoint.png " ")

 2. The REST Enable Object slider will appear from the right side of the page.
 We are going to use the defaults for this page but take note and **copy the Preview URL**.
-This is the URL we will use to access the REST enabled table.
+This is the URL we will use to access the REST-enabled table.
 When ready, click the Enable button in the lower right of the slider.

 ![Enable REST](images/copy-rest-url.png " ")